Chart Color Schemes

 Gisborne lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of February 2026, Gisborne's population is estimated at around 11,107.
-This reflects an increase of 965 people (9.5%) since the 2021 Census, which reported a population of 10,142 people.
-The change is inferred from the resident population of 11,018, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 539 validated new addresses since the Census date.
-This level of population equates to a density ratio of 114 persons per square kilometer.
-Gisborne's 9.5% growth since the 2021 census exceeded the SA3 area (8.2%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 53.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Gisborne is around 11,107.
+This reflects an increase of 965 people since the 2021 Census, which reported a population of 10,142.
+The change is inferred from AreaSearch's resident population estimate of 11,018 based on the latest ERP data release by the ABS in June 2024, and an additional 539 validated new addresses since the Census date.
+This level of population results in a density ratio of 114 persons per square kilometer.
+Gisborne's growth of 9.5% since the 2021 census exceeded the SA3 area's growth of 8.2%, making it a growth leader in the region.
+Interstate migration contributed approximately 53.0% of overall population gains, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national areas is forecast.
-The suburb is expected to increase by 3,883 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 33.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of Gisborne is forecasted to have a significant population increase in the top quartile of national areas, with an expected increase of 3,854 persons, reflecting an increase of 33.9% in total over the 17 years.

 Frequently Asked Questions - Population